Some fun statistics about our families, matching and our website:

 What is the typical age of donor offspring who post on the DSR?

-The majority of donor offspring on the DSR are children under 20, but we have almost 3,000 donor conceived adults on the DSR too: we have 3 offspring in their 70's, 42 in their 60's, 72 in their 50's, and 204 in their 40's.
-(NOTE: these numbers do not include the thousands of DSR members who have not posted.)
+The majority of donor offspring on the DSR are children under 20, but we have almost 4,000 donor conceived adults over 20 on the DSR: we have 5 offspring in their 70's, 40 in their 60's, 72 in their 50's, and 230 in their 40's, 800 in their 30's, and 2,740 in their 20's.
+(NOTE: these numbers do not include the thousands of DSR members who have not posted or who do not include their ages.)

 A little background on DSR parents and donors.